 This month we’re building something fun for the Thanksgiving table using power tools.
-If this sounds a little scary it’s okay, perhaps you can find someone to cut the wood for you.
+If this sounds a little scary it’s okay because perhaps you can find someone to cut the wood for you.

-We’re re-creating the Give Thanks Centerpiece for 2015; you might remember last year’s centerpiece that was a fun one.
+We’re creating a new Give Thanks Centerpiece for 2015; you might remember last year’s centerpiece that was a fun one.

 Box Building Tools and Supplies